 What are the takeaways from our experiments?

 To sum up, the best type of frozen dumplings to cook in an air fryer are those designed to be pan fried.
-The crispy texture (especially with oil) from air frying works out well, although still not exactly on par with pan frying.
+The crispy texture (especially with oil) from air frying works out well, although still not exactly on a par with pan frying.
+It’s pretty easy to cook dumplings in your air fryer, and the cook time is pretty quick compared to other methods.

 When it comes to steamed or water boiled dumplings, you can’t quite replicate this cooking method with an air fryer.
 The results will always add a slight crisp or dryness to your dumpling’s outer casing.
 The only use case for this is when we are cooking frozen dumplings to put into soup noodles.
 In this case, the soup from the noodles would moisten up the dumpling again.
 Other than this, I wouldn’t recommend this style of dumplings in an air fryer.

-If you have any tips or tricks to cooking dumplings in your air fryer, we would love to hear all about them in the comments section below.
+If you have any tips and tricks to cooking dumplings in your air fryer, we would love to hear all about them in the comments section below.
+Better still, if you have any air fryer recipes that are dumpling related, we would love you to share those too 🙂